learn-co-curriculum/dsc-normality-assumption/README.md

 ## Logarithmic Functions

-As you'll see below, one common option for transforming non-normal variavble distributions is to try applying a logarithmic function and observe its impact of the distribution.
+As you'll see below, one common option for transforming non-normal variable distributions is to try applying a logarithmic function and observe its impact of the distribution.
 As a helpful math review, let's take a look at a logarithmic curve.
 (Also remember that you can't take the logarithm of zero nor a negative number.)

 ```python